Using filters and sorting in queries

 }

-In this test, we create a book and three reviews with different ratings.
+In this test, we create a book and add three reviews with different ratings.
 We then query for reviews sorted by rating in ascending order and assert that the results are correctly sorted.

-Running the Tests
+Running the tests

 To execute your tests and verify the correctness of your queries, run the following command: